bids-apps/FibreDensityAndCrosssection/README.md

 ### Documentation

 Full documentation for MRtrix3 is available online [here](http://userdocs.mrtrix.org/).
-This pipeline performs pre-processing of diffusion MRI data according to the steps outlined [here](http://mrtrix.readthedocs.io/en/latest/workflows/DWI_preprocessing_for_quantitative_analysis.html).
-An overview of the steps performed in this fixel-based analysis are described [here](http://mrtrix.readthedocs.io/en/latest/workflows/fixel_based_analysis.html).
+This pipeline performs pre-processing of diffusion MRI data according to the steps outlined [here](http://mrtrix.readthedocs.io/en/latest/workflows/DWI_preprocessing_for_quantitative_analysis.html), and fixel-based analysis using the steps listed [here](http://mrtrix.readthedocs.io/en/latest/workflows/fixel_based_analysis.html).

 ### Error Reporting

-For help and support please post a question on the MRtrix3 discussion forum found [here](http://community.mrtrix.org/).
+For help and support please post a question on the [MRtrix3 discussion](http://community.mrtrix.org/).

 ### Acknowledgement

 When using this pipeline, please include the following paragraph to descibe the method used.
 Citations can be found in the attached [bibtex](./fixel-based_analysis.bib) file.

+Fixel-based analysis was performed

 ### Instructions